maybeextra/CEIL/README.md

 ## Camera-Proxy Enhanced Identity-Recalibration Learning

 This is Official Repository for "Camera-Proxy Enhanced Identity-Recalibration Learning".
+The specific code will be released after being accepted by AAAI.

 ### Update Time
 -- 2024-8-5 We release the test models to github.